Summer

 We have been using different forces such as pushing painted bubble warp onto paper to create patterns on our starfish.
 Dropping Lego from a height to observe gravity pulling it down.
 We have stretched, twisted and pulled playdough to make an ocean scene, showing how applied force can change its appearance.
 We have been wrapping wool around some fish templates, pulling it tight as we go.

-Our tuff tray contained lots of goo and we used tweezers and nets to rescure the animals that were stuck.
+Our tuff tray contained lots of Goo and we used tweezers and nets to rescue the animals that were stuck.

 Week2